kouphax/yobriefca.se/resources/content/entries/2014-02-20-spas-and-enabling-cors-in-spark.md

 Which is as open as possible (more than it needs to be in most cases) for remote clients.
 You can test this using [test-cors.org](http://client.cors-api.appspot.com/client) on your local instance.

 Now we have a simple CORS enabled setup to build you SPAs using the wealth of technologies that Java offers.
-[Full sample is on Github](https://github.com/kouphax/spark-spa).
-Happy trails.

 <hr/>
 <sup><a name="1"></a>[1](#_1): You could, if you desired, return HTML snippets, or JS commands rather than data but for the purposes of this post lets assume an API as this a lot nicer when supporting 3rd party apps that want to integrate - DATA IS KING and all that.